baldoinov/text-books/README.md

 The books I've read to this moment are:

 1. [Think Python: How to Think Like a Computer Scientist - Allen B. Downey](https://greenteapress.com/wp/think-python-2e/)
+2. Basic Econometrics - Damodar Gujarati and Dawn Porter
-2. Grokking Algorithms: An Illustrated Guide for Programmers and Other Curious People - Aditya Y. Bhargava
+3. Grokking Algorithms: An Illustrated Guide for Programmers and Other Curious People - Aditya Y. Bhargava
-3. *More to come...*
+4. *More to come...*

 Welcome to my learning journey!

+> OBS: the language in the subfolders may vary.
+If the book is in portuguese, all my notes will be in portuguese too, otherwise I will use english